 An initiative to divert some people who use drugs away from courts and the criminal justice system into treatment or education programs.

-A very pure form of cocaine obtained by heating cocaine salt combined with baking soda (freebasing) and sold in the form of small crystals or rocks.
+A very pure form of cocaine obtained by heating cocaine powder combined with baking soda (freebasing) and sold in the form of small crystals or rocks.
 See also Cocaine.

 The "down" that typically follows a period of concentrated use of a stimulant drug, such as amphetamine or cocaine, over a period of several days.
 The "crash" begins when use is discontinued.
 See also Come-down.

 A slang name for crystalline methamphetamine.
 See also Ice and Methamphetamine.

 To adulterate or dilute drugs with other substances.

 Drug policy where possession of a drug for personal use is treated as a misdemeanour rather than a criminal offence.
 Often applied to substances considered to be less likely to cause dependence.